EvansJahja/katori/README.md

 - **Async Architecture**: Non-blocking GDB communication
 - **Comprehensive Testing**: Unit and integration tests for reliability

+## STATUS: [WIP] Work in Progress

+Under heavy development.
+The project is not yet ready for production use.
+Not accepting Issues or PRs at this time.

 ## Project Structure

 - `katori` - Main workspace and entry point
 - `katori-gui` - GUI frontend using egui/eframe
-- `gdbadapter` - GDB/MI protocol adapter (can be extracted as standalone crate)
+- `gdbadapter` - GDB/MI protocol adapter (can be extracted as standalone crate later)

 ## Quick Start